 Social-emotional learning helps to “lower the levels of emotional distress,” according to CASEL, while increasing social skills and improving attitudes about oneself and others.
 “SEL is also associated with significant improvements in students’ academic performance and attitudes toward school.”
 It also “helps students become good communicators, cooperative members of a team, effective leaders, and caring, concerned members of their communities.
 It teaches them how to set and achieve goals and how to persist in the face of challenges.”

 Can you see what this kind of training would also do for bullying prevention?
-It seems intuitive, but I double-checked, and psychologist Sue Swearer at University of Nebraska confirmed for me that SEL actually represents the major part of bullying prevention.
-And – unlike many bullying prevention programs – there is already a great deal of evidence that it works, it has the outcomes I described above.
-CASEL documents that and lists all the properly evaluated programs in its site.
+It’s intuitive when we take just a little time to think about it.
+But in case anyone doesn’t see it, I double-checked with University of Nebraska psychologist Sue Swearer, with whom I and others worked on some bullying prevention resources for educators.
+She confirms that SEL actually represents the major part of bullying prevention.
+And – unlike many bullying-focused resources – there is already a great deal of evidence that it works, that SEL has the outcomes described above.
+CASEL documents that and lists all the properly evaluated SEL programs in its site.

 So given that…

 - There’s a full array of personal and social skills and other benefits from SEL